alturiak/nio-smith/plugins/pick/README.md

 Plugin: pick
 ===
 Pick a random item from a given list of items.
+Ported from Hydralisk/Pyrate.
+Original author: [Dingo](https://matrix.to/#/@dingo:pack.rocks).

 ## Commands